Bey0ndzin/tic-tac-toe-with-minimax-algorithm/README.md

 It calculates every move using the Minimax Algorithm, more Info inside the PDF in the documents folder.
 ## 📋 License

-Este projeto utiliza a licença [MIT](https://opensource.org/license/mit).
+This project uses the MIT License [MIT](https://opensource.org/license/mit).